 Test Information and Requirements for the Ohio GED

 Information regarding the Ohio GED test is available through the Ohio Department of Education (www.ode.state.oh.us).
-Beginning in 2014, the GED test will be composed of four sections that assess an individual's knowledge of math, social studies, science and language arts.
+Beginning in 2014, the GED test will be composed of four sections that assess an individual's knowledge of mathematical reasoning, social studies, science and language arts through reasoning.
 To earn a GED certificate, which is issued in the state as an Ohio High School Equivalence Diploma, test-takers must have a total score of 600, with no one test section score that is less than 150.
 As of January 2014, all Ohio GED tests must also be completed in a computer-based format.

 GED test-takers in Ohio must be at least 19 years old and withdrawn from school.
 However, some circumstances allow the test-taker to be under 19.
 Students who are 18 years old require a GED age waiver form signed by the superintendent of the last school they attended or an official school transcript attesting to the graduation of the student's class.
 Test-takers who are 18 years old and signed up for military duty can take the test if they hold a sworn statement giving the date of their swearing-in ceremony.
 Finally, test-takers between the ages of 16 and 18 can complete the test if they have an age waiver form and a signed parental consent form.

 Career centers, community colleges and education service centers all over Ohio allow students to take practice tests and classes in preparation for the GED test.
 These centers help test-takers complete the application process and schedule their test, in addition to assisting students with disabilities and providing test-taking strategies.